 🚖 Taxi: A Comfortable, Door-to-Door Option

 If you’re carrying heavy bags, arriving late at night, or just want a smooth ride straight to your hotel, taking a taxi from the airport is a good choice.
-It’s more expensive, but very convenient—no transfers, no waiting.
+It’s more expensive but very convenient, with no transfers and no waiting.

 🚖 Where to Get a Taxi or Book a Ride